Miguel Díaz-Canel: Presidency (2018–present)

-In October 2019, Díaz-Canel became the President of the Republic of Cuba, an office that was recreated that February after a series of constitutional reforms were approved in a constitutional referendum.
-This office replaced the one he had held since April of the previous year, which was the President of the Council of State, which was previously the head of state of Cuba.
+In October 2019, Díaz-Canel became the President of the Republic of Cuba, an office which was recreated that February after a series of constitutional reforms were approved in a constitutional referendum.
+The office replaced the one he had held since April of the previous year, which was the President of the Council of State, which was previously the head of state of Cuba.
 The position of President of the Council of State became a less important position and is now carried out by Esteban Lazo Hernández in his authority as the President of the National Assembly of People's Power.

-Diaz-Canel's reforms among other things, limited the presidency to two consecutive five-year terms and banned discrimination based on gender, gender identity or sexual orientation.
-His government also reformed the country's Family Code in 2022, after a referendum was approved, which, among other things, legalised same-sex marriage, same-sex adoption and altruistic surrogacy.
+Díaz-Canel's administration has drawn negative criticism, with many calling him a dictator, and his rule a dictatorship.
+During the 2021 protests, he was quoted as saying: "The order of combat has been given—into the streets, revolutionaries!"
+Diaz-Canel's reforms, among others, limited the presidency to two consecutive five-year terms and banned discrimination based on gender, gender identity, or sexual orientation.
+His government also reformed the country's Family Code in 2022, after a referendum was approved, which, among other things, legalised same-sex marriage, same-sex adoption, and altruistic surrogacy.
 These policies have been described as the "most progressive" in Latin America.